garosan/web3_notes/cyfrin/foundry_fundamentals/01_foundry_simple_storage.md

 `forge create SimpleStorage --private-key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80`

-> **The above is anvil's 1st test private key, it's a dummy private key**
+> **The above is anvil's first test private key, it's a dummy private key**

 ## Using `--interactive`

 `forge create SimpleStorage --interactive`

 This will prompt us for our private key.
-I'll take the 1st of the ones given by Anvil, paste it (nothing actually shows but you click enter) and you get the following back:
+I'll take the first of the ones given by Anvil, paste it (nothing actually shows but you click enter) and you get the following back:

 ```
 Deployer: 0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266
 Deployed to: 0x5FbDB2315678afecb367f032d93F642f64180aa3
 Transaction hash: 0xe933149cbe9c0958a21367bbf2f30a26dcdb497bcb22da9642c2059a71907cf8
 ```

+## What is dry-run?

+When you run the above command you get:

+`Warning: Dry run enabled, not broadcasting transaction`

+A dry-run is a simulation mode to allow you to preview the outcome of the deployment.
+This is good for several reasons:

+Safety: It ensures that you can verify the deployment parameters, like gas estimates, constructor arguments, and deployment costs.
+Testing: Verify that your deployment setup works correctly without spending gas on a live network.
+Configuration Validation: Helps catch misconfigurations before real deployment.

 ## Deleting your history